MicroEJ/docs/ApplicationDeveloperGuide/cca.rst

 In order to work properly, the Code Coverage Analyzer should input the .cc files.
-The .cc files relay the classpath used during the execution of the simulator to the Code Coverage Analyzer.
+The .cc files relay the classpath used during the execution of the Simulator to the Code Coverage Analyzer.
 Therefore the classpath is considered to be a dependency of the Code Coverage Analyzer.